sunnynarula/GitCodeQuality/README.md

 To run the application you need a Java 17 runtime, JavaFX modules and the JGit library on the classpath.
 Compile the sources under `src/main/java` and launch `com.voidtoverse.Main`.
 On first launch you will see “No git repository selected”.
 Click the **Switch** button to choose a repository.
 Once a repository is selected, make changes, stage and commit them via the GUI.
 The quality banner will update after each commit.

-You can manage your Git user name and email via the standard `git config` commands.
+You can manage your Git username and email via the standard `git config` commands.
 JGit honours your existing `.gitconfig` settings.

 ### Adding JGit to your build